corsairmarks/more_standard_districts/mod/README.md

     * Add Polish localisation by Gatzek
 * 2.2.0 Add German localisation by Lucanoria
 * 2.3.0 Add administrative and military districts for habitats (including for Hives and Machines) with designations and automation plans
+    * Update German localisation by Lucanoria
+    * Update Polish localisation by Gatzek
+    * Could use assistance with Russian and Simplified Chinese

 ## Source Code